stafwag/docker-stafwag-registry/README.md

 $ vi etc/docker/registry/config.yml
 ```

-The htpasswd authentication is enabled in the configuration
+The htpasswd authentication is enabled in the configuration.
 You can mount the ```passwd``` file as a volume.

 ### Build the image